Indie Labels vs Major Labels: Pros, Cons, Difference & Which Label is Right for You

 “With independent labels, they are defined as such as they are independently funded.
 They can range from small teams of staff from about 1 or 2 people in a back room to maybe 20 or 30 people in a small office up and down the country.
 You’ve got small medium and large independents as well.”

 The term ‘indie’ (independent) is applied to any music label that operates outside the sphere of the major corporations.

 Indie labels differ dramatically in size and capacity: from professional teams working in slick premises, to self-trained individuals using their home computer to run the business.

-While major labels operate on an international scale, with their own distribution and publishing departments, indie labels normally enlist third-party companies to provide their distribution and publishing services.
+While major labels operate on an international scale, with their own distribution and publishing departments, indie labels normally enlist third-party companies to provide their global distribution and publishing services.

 Top Record Labels

 Many of your favourite artists have released music through independent labels.
 Sometimes these artists are so big that the label works with majors to make the most of their release.

 - Franz Ferdinand